 Family - Ebenaceae

-Inflorescence - Paired or triple axillary flowers on the new season's growth.
-Peduncle to +3cm long, densely pubescent.
-Pedicels to +3cm long, densely pubescent with short and long hairs.
+Inflorescence - Axillary, solitary or (with staminate flowers only) in small clusters of 2 or 3 flowers.
+Peduncle to 3 cm long, densely pubescent.
+Pedicels to 3 cm long, densely pubescent with short and long hairs.
 Central flower of the inflorescence flowering first.

 Flowering - May - June.